ivy-llc/ivy/docs/overview/deep_dive/formatting.rst

 2. Manually invoked by making a comment with ``ivy-gardener`` on a PR

 The first action is to ensure that the code in the whole codebase is always formatted correctly.
-The second action is to allow you to reformat your code directly from GitHub.
-This is useful if you didn't setup pre-commit correctly and you or one of our maintainers want to reformat your code without having to clone the repository.
+The second action is to reformat the files you changed in your PR directly on GitHub.
+This is useful in case if you didn't setup pre-commit correctly or if you or one of our maintainers want to reformat your code remotely.

 Under the hood, when ``ivy-gardener`` is found in a comment, a ivy bot will trigger the same set of lint checks as in the pre-commit process.
 Then the suggested changes produced in the checks will be applied automatically as